bwolmarans/nginx-api-gateway-for-k8s/task_02/Readme.txt

+In task_01 we just curl'd directly to the pods, bypassing NIC.
+Now we are going to use NIC for the first time!

+And, we are going to use NIC to encrypt the front end data in flight, a nice use case.

+We will use the VirtualServer NIC custom resource for this.

 # Create a TLS cert and key for 'jobs.local' host.

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout jobs.local.key -out jobs.local.crt -config openssl.cnf -extensions req_ext